Independent Living Program: Who qualifies

-It is noteworthy to mention that enrollment into ILP does NOT affect any benefits the veteran is receiving from VA or the Social Security Administration.
+Enrollment into ILP does NOT affect any benefits the veteran is receiving from VA or the Social Security Administration.

 Enrollment is limited to 2,700 eligible veterans annually.

 Process

 Once the veteran has been identified as qualifying for the ILP, an evaluation of the veteran's independent living needs will be conducted.
 The VRC assigns a VA consultant to conduct an Assessment of Needs at the home of the veteran.
 The Assessment of Needs is used by the VRC to create an Individualized Independent Living Plan (IILP).
 Based on the amount required to fulfill the IILP, the IILP is either approved at the Local (up to $25,000), Regional ($25,000 to $75,000), or Central/D.C. (over $75,000) level.
 Upon approval, the plan is implemented.

 Individualized Independent Living Plan

-The IILP, as mentioned above, is created by the VRC with input from the VA consultant.
+The IILP is created by the VRC with input from the VA consultant.
 Care is taken to ensure the IILP is consistent with the principles and goals of the Veterans Affairs Administration.
 The philosophical framework for the IILP is composed of the following nine principles.